jumpinjackie/vscode-map-preview/CONFIGURATION.md

 Description: The default vertex radius in screen-space.
 Used to style vertices in lines and polygon layers.
 NOTE: Doesn't affect KML if its features have been configured with inline styles

+> For 0.5.0 onwards: If `map.preview.style.vertex.enabled` is `false`, this setting has no effect

 ## map.preview.style.vertex.fill.color  (new in 0.4.7)

 Type: `string`